MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   </details>
 #### **`Structure`**
 - <details>
-    <summary>What is Structure?</summary>
+    <summary>What is Structure?⭐</summary>
     <hr/>
-    Structure is also a user-defined type like a class and interface which can contain only non-abstractmembers.
+    Structure is also a user-defined type like a class and interface which can contain only non-abstract members.
 A structure can contain all the members what a class can contain like constructor, static constructor, constants, fields, methods, properties, indexers, operators, and events.
     <hr/>
   </details>
 - <details>
-    <summary>What are the differences in Class and Structure?</summary>
+    <summary>What are the differences in Class and Structure?⭐</summary>
     <hr/>

   | **Feature**                      | **Class**                                                                                                               | **Structure**                                                                                          |